Skip to content

 $ buf generate

-• Send the Protobuf files specified in your input to the Buf Schema Registry remote plugin executor.
+• Sends the Protobuf files specified in your input to the Buf Schema Registry remote plugin executor.

-• Invoke each plugin specified in your buf.gen.yaml.
+• Invokes each plugin specified in your buf.gen.yaml.

-• Send the results back, and unpack them on your local file system.
+• Sends the results back, and unpack them on your local file system.

 By default, buf generate looks for a buf.gen.yaml in your current directory.
 An alternate location can be specified by using the --template flag: